New to BigCommerce?

 Your product pages are where each of your products is shown in detail.
 It includes product images, a description, customer reviews, social sharing options, and the all-important add-to-cart button.

 With Bazaar, you can opt to show or hide product stock levels from the settings in the theme editor.
 A reason you might want to do this is if you want to use scarcity to drive sales (people won't want to hesitate to buy if they think doing so will cause them to lose out).

 Just check the box to Show product stock levels.

 These settings control the display of brands at /brands, where all the Brands you've created in the control panel will be displayed.
 To manage your brands, have a look in your control panel under Products>Brands.

-The settings here allow you to Show brand images or... not!
+The settings here allow you to Show brand images.

 Like all BigCommerce themes, Bazaar comes with a built-in blogging engine.
-You'll do all your blogging in the BigCommerce admin ( Storefront Design>Blog, more here), but there is one setting for you to customize in the theme editor and that is how many Posts per page you want to display.
-Pick your favourite number from the dropdown menu (2-10 — even numbers only) and you're golden.
+You'll do all your blogging in the BigCommerce admin (Storefront Design > Blog), but there is one setting for you to customize in the theme editor and that is how many Posts per page you want to display.
+Pick your favorite number from the dropdown menu (2-10 — even numbers only) and you're golden.

 Bazaar contains a number of settings that allow you to control what information is contained in your footer and how it displays:

 First up, you can choose the color scheme of your footer using the Footer style dropdown.
 Your options are light and dark.

 Below that, you can customize the links you want to display using the Footer menu content dropdowns.
 You can display brands, categories, or pages in your footer.
 Each dropdown corresponds to a different menu list in your footer.